Shiddat: Plot

 Jaggi, a hockey player, meets Kartika, a swimmer, and though the two get off to a rocky start, they start spending time together and grow close.
-Jaggi finds out she is getting married she tells him that if his feelings are true, he should come to London after three months, in which case she will cancel the wedding.
+But Jaggi finds out Kartika is getting married.
+She asks him meet her after three months in London, to prove that his love is true, in which case she would cancel the wedding.
 Jaggi enters the UK illegally and faces many hurdles trying to reach Kartika before her wedding and after falling off a plane Jaggi dies leaving Kartika heartbroken.
-The film end with Kartika along with Gautam, Ira and all their friends trying to celebrate Jaggi's life, remembering him.
+The film ends with Kartika along with Gautam, Ira and all their friends trying to celebrate Jaggi's life, remembering him.